minstrel1149/minstrel1149/README.md

 -   13.8 Goodness of Fit
 -   13.9 The Theory in Practice

+### 임시(25/01/09)
+- Chapter.14 Regression and Correlation
+-   14.1 Introduction
+-   14.2 Linear Regression
+-   14.3 The Method of Least Squares

 <!---
 minstrel1149/minstrel1149 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.